Towards the Worst-case Robustness of Large Language Models: Additional Related Work

 \textbf{Certified robustness using synonyms substitution.} \citet{ye2020safer} perturbs words into synonyms (including the original word) with the same probability to achieve certified robustness against word substitution attacks using synonyms.
 This certified bound closely resembles our DiffTextPure-Absorb method.
 Specifically, for any perturbed sentence \(\bm{z}\), either it cannot result from perturbing the natural or adversarial sentence (trading rate of 0), or it is derived from both with the same probability (trading rate of 1).
 Consequently, the procedure of certifying using this synonym distribution is the same as that of our absorbing kernel.
 This approach cannot be generalized to certify word substitution attacks beyond synonyms, as perturbing uniformly into each word in the whole vocabulary with the same probability would completely disrupt the semantics.

 \textbf{Certified robustness for large language models.} \citet{kumar2023certifying} first certify large language models against suffix attacks and insertion attacks by randomly deleting tokens.
 In our notation, they set \(p(\bm{z}|\bm{x})\) as a uniform distribution over sentences that have deleted fewer than \(k\) tokens from \(\bm{x}\), and they set the threshold to infinitesimally small, i.e., as long as there is one harmful \(\bm{z}\), they classify \(\bm{x}\) as harmful.
 Therefore, their certified accuracy is exactly the empirical accuracy of detectors on the original text.
-However, this heuristic method has a very large false positive rate, because a benign sentence can also be deleted into a harmful one.
-For example, ``How to prevent making a bomb'' can be deleted into ``How to make a bomb.''
-From our framework, we can easily propose a fix for their method by setting the threshold \(\tau\) to a value greater than zero.

-\citet{ji2024advancing} also use a language model as a purifier and certify large language models on classification tasks, but not on safety tasks.
-The most significant difference between safety and classification is that safety requires a very low false positive rate, while classification does not.
-Certifying safety, therefore, is much more difficult than certifying classification.
+Since it is extremely easy to achieve 100\% TPR on clean data, one will definitely get 100\% certified accuracy and \(+\infty\) certified radius using \citet{kumar2023certifying}.
+All the randomized smoothing methods degrade to \citet{kumar2023certifying} against suffix attacks when \(\beta \to 1\).

 \citet{robey2023smoothllm} propose smoothing a language model by randomly perturbing each character, rather than tokens.
 They also do not certify their defense.
 Their theorem is based on an assumption they define themselves, called k-stable, which states that perturbing \(k+1\) characters would result in a change.
-This assumption is impractical and implicitly implies robustness.
+This assumption indeed already implicitly implies robustness.
 In this work, we do not make any such assumptions.
 Instead, we certify each input \(\bm{x}\) independently, rather than relying on a distribution.